 Requires Good Website Tech Stack

-In order to SEO effectively, you need a good website tech stack.
+To SEO effectively, you need a good website tech stack.
 This means your website needs to be well-coded, have a fast loading time, and be mobile-friendly.

 Average Cost Per Lead By Channel

-Here’s the average cost per lead for real estate investors on each channel — these stats are taken straight from Bateman’s own research.
+Here’s the average cost per lead for real estate investors on each channel — these stats are taken straight from Bateman’s research.

 Median Cost Per Lead: $132